Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-I am confident that my qualifications as well as my experience make me a strong candidate for this role.
-I would like the chance to talk with you more about how I can contribute the team.
+I believe that my skills as well as my experience make me a good candidate for this position.
+I would welcome the opportunity to chat with you about my potential contributions in your organisation.

 Sincerely,